qiy-chen/Museum-Project-2022/Use-Case-Diagrams-and-Specifications.md

 #### Use-Case Specification:
 Main success scenario:
 1. The admin or the user move an artifact from a storage room to a display room.
-2. The admin or the user move an artifact from a display room to a storage room.
-3. The admin or the user move an artifact from a display room to a different display room.

 Alternate scenarios:
 * 1a.
 The display room is full
   * 1a.1 The move request is rejected by the system.
 The admin or the employee must select a different room.
-* 3a.
-The display room is full
+* 2a.
+The artifact is on loan
-  * 3a.1 The move request is rejected by the system.
-The admin or the employee must select a different room.
+  * 2a.1 The move request is rejected by the system.

 ### F04 - The Museum Management System shall allow anyone to create, update, and delete their client account.